fusion809/hyprland-configs/README.md

 * CPU usage percentage.
 * RAM usage percentage.
 * Clock with AM/PM time with seconds, short day of the week name, day of the month/month of the year/year (short format).
-* A menu that gives logout, shutdown, reboot, hibernate and suspend options.

 # Chrome notifications, how to prevent them take up a whole window
 I found that to avoid Google Chrome notifications taking up their own window and instead being displayed as a popup in the right-hand top corner of the screen, one needs to install GNOME but can then remove all the packages listed in `rmed-gnome-packages.txt`.